2020 Rose Parade

 Note that the 2021 Rose Parade has been canceled.
 This is the first Rose Parade cancellation since World War II.

 Arguably the most prominent parade in California, the annual Tournament of Roses Parade winds its way through the streets of Pasadena for the 131st time.
 The highlight of the parade is the dozens of floats, covered completely with flowers or other natural material, that each year grow in ingenuity and complexity.

 Equestrian performances also thrill the crowds, and 19 exceptional marching bands make the cut to participate.
 More than a million spectators are expected to line the 5.5-mile route.

-This year's theme is Making a Difference.
-The Grand Marshall is actor and humanitarian Gary Sinise.
+This year's theme is The Power of Hope.
+The Grand Rita Moreno, Gina Torres and Laurie Hernandez.Marshalls are

 Families wishing to view the parade can reserve seats in the grandstands ($55-100, children under 2 who will be sitting on a parent's lap do not require a ticket).
 Curbside viewing is also available on a first-come, first-served basis; you can start staking out your spot as early as noon the day before the parade.

 The parade's equestrian entertainers can be seen three days before the parade at Equestfest in Burbank.

 (If you can't make it to Pasadena on New Year's Day, the parade can also be viewed locally on ABC, Hallmark Channel, HGTV, KTLA , NBC, RFD-TV and Univision.)